eflautt/ga-data-science/lessons/lesson-03/readme.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

-- Create, open and create and IPython Notebook
+- Create, open and create and iPython Notebook
 - Have completed python pre-work

 ### INSTRUCTOR PREP